 I recently contacted the FBI under the Freedom of Information Act to release the names held on this document, involving a suspect stationed in either the US Army or US Air Force in San Francisco, Riverside and Patterson.
 Unfortunately it was denied "The one page document that was released on the Vault was processed pursuant to the current Attorney General guidelines, therefore do not qualify for reprocessing at this time.
-For your information, Congress excluded three discrete categories of law enforcement and national security records from the requirements of the FOIA."
+For your information, Congress excluded three discrete categories of law enforcement and national security records from the requirements of the FOIA".

 The following is an extension to the article Crows Landing and the Modesto Abduction expanding it just a little further.
-In particular, regarding the Alameda Naval Air Station, bordering the eastern side of San Francisco, shown here on Google Maps in relation to Pleasanton., which is located in Alameda County.
+In particular, regarding the Alameda Naval Air Station bordering the eastern side of San Francisco. (shown here on Google Maps in relation to Pleasanton, which is located in Alameda County)

 On March 13th 1971, the Zodiac Killer mailed the 'Los Angeles' letter from Pleasanton, Alameda County.
 The SLA letter was mailed on February 3rd 1974 from Los Angeles County.
 The following correspondence on May 8th 1974 was the 'Citizen Card', postmarked again from Alameda County, and finally came the 'Red Phantom' letter, postmarked San Rafael, Marin County on July 8th 1974.
-It is open to debate whether the later mailings were from the Zodiac Killer, but the 'Los Angeles' letter and 'Citizen Card' were both mailed from the same county, despite a three year hiatus.
-But they all have another thing in common, that being Interstate 580, which passes through Pleasanton, Alameda, the Naval Station and San Rafael, in a direct route, almost as though Zodiac mailed them for convenience on his travels.
+It is open to debate whether the later mailings were from the Zodiac Killer, but the 'Los Angeles' letter and 'Citizen Card' were both mailed from the same county despite a three year hiatus.
+But they all have another thing in common - that being Interstate 580 - which passes through Pleasanton, Alameda, the Naval Station and San Rafael in a direct route.
+It is almost as though the Zodiac Killer mailed them for convenience on his travels.
 See here on Google Maps.

 Crucially though, Interstate 580 (an 80 mile highway) travels down alongside Tracy, California and the area where it is claimed the Zodiac Killer drove Kathleen Johns around for 1 or 2 hours, before she finally managed to escape near the vineyards alongside Bird Road.
-Interstate 580 joins up with Interstate 5, by Patterson, California, shown here on Google Maps, the location of the police station where Kathleen Johns was taken after her apparent abduction.
-Kathleen Johns would recall that within the car, described as messy, she had noticed men's and children's clothing scattered about, books and papers, a black rubber handled flashlight, and two colored plastic scouring pads on the console dashboard.
-Kathleen estimated that the smaller patterned T-shirts were of the age range 8-12 years.
-She described her abductor as white, at around 30 years, 5'9" in height, 160 lbs, dark hair and clean-cut, having the traits of a serviceman.
-During her ordeal in the car she recalled his highly polished shoes, reflecting the yellow lights from the car interior, likening them to Navy shoes.
-Not only is the area of Patterson mentioned in the FBI files above, but the military connection may be crucial regarding the abduction of Kathleen Johns, the relevance of the I-5 and I-580, and the Alameda Naval Air Station, that also has a connection to Patterson.
+Interstate 580 joins up with Interstate 5 by Patterson, California, shown here on Google Maps, and the location of the police station where Kathleen Johns was taken after her apparent abduction.
+Kathleen Johns would recall that within the car, described as messy, she had noticed men's and children's clothing scattered about, books and papers, a black rubber handled flashlight and two colored plastic scouring pads on the console dashboard.
+Kathleen estimated that the smaller patterned T-shirts were of the age range 8 to 12 years.
+She described her abductor as white, about 30 years, 5'9" in height, 160 lbs, dark hair and clean-cut, having the traits of a serviceman.
+During her ordeal in the car she recalled his highly polished shoes that reflected the yellow lights from the car interior, likening them to Navy shoes.
+Not only is the area of Patterson mentioned in the FBI files above, but the military connection may be crucial regarding the abduction of Kathleen Johns, as well as the I-5 and I-580, and the Alameda Naval Air Station, that also has a connection to Patterson.

 Running right by NASA Crows Landing is Interstate 5, which then intersects with Highway 132 only 24 miles north (a journey of 22 minutes by car).
 In fact, Interstate 5 joins Highway 132 (the route Kathleen Johns fatefully took that night) only 0.8 miles shy of where she was abducted and ultimately where her car was found burnt out, near Bird Road.
-The quickest route from NASA Crows Landing back to the Bay Area, using main transport links, would be to travel north on Interstate 5, taking Interstate 580 on the western edge of Tracy, west to Pleasanton, northwest to Alameda, passing Alameda Naval Base and continuing northwest to San Rafael.
+The quickest route from NASA Crows Landing back to the Bay Area using main transport links, would be to travel north on Interstate 5, taking Interstate 580 on the western edge of Tracy, head west to Pleasanton, northwest to Alameda, passing Alameda Naval Base and continuing northwest to San Rafael.
 The latter of which all skirt the San Francisco Bay Area and more importantly, where the Zodiac Killer mailed three of his letters from 1971 onward.
 View on Google Maps.

-The Halloween card mailed on October 27th 1970, threatening a fourteenth victim, coincided with the disappearance of Phyllis O'Brien Carson (32), from the Francis Truck Stop, French Camp, San Joaquin County, California.
+The Halloween card mailed on October 27th 1970 threatening a fourteenth victim, coincided with the disappearance of Phyllis O'Brien Carson (32), from the Francis Truck Stop, French Camp, San Joaquin County, California.
 French Camp lies only 15 miles from Tracey and 23 miles from Interstate 580.
-Unfortunately Phyllis O'Brien Carson's body was discovered just over three weeks later, on November 21st 1970. http://www.zodiacciphers.com/zodiac-news/east-of-pleasanton
+Unfortunately, Phyllis O'Brien Carson's body was discovered just over three weeks later on November 21st 1970. http://www.zodiacciphers.com/zodiac-news/east-of-pleasanton